-Chinese New Year is coming and the flurry of activity and excitement in Taiwan that precedes the biggest Asian holiday of the year is staggering.
+Lunar New Year is coming and the flurry of activity and excitement in Taiwan that precedes the biggest Asian holiday of the year is staggering.
 This year, the New Year falls on February 18th.

 I’ve also seen images of peach and plum blossoms, narcissus, bamboo, chrysanthemums, lotus and kumquat plants, all of which are thought to bring luck, prosperity and longevity.

 After some careful thought, he told me the ancient story of ‘nian,’ a man-eating monster who silently crept into homes and stole children away.
 People eventually discovered that the monster was scared of loud noises and the color red, so firecrackers were set off, houses were decorated in red and people dressed in red to keep the monster away.
 ‘Guonian‘ means ‘passover the nian’ and they have been used as New Year’s customs ever since.
 It’s a scary story, but rather charming in its own way.

 Red envelopes always contain money for the New Year.
 The amount usually varies between a few dollars and several hundred.
 Money is always given in even numbers and, I was told today, usually has an eight in the total sum.
 Eight is considered a lucky number in China because it sounds like the word ‘fa’, which means ‘prosper’ or ‘wealth.’

 Today, I returned the favor by presenting the family with some traditional gifts of fruit, cookies and tea.
 They, in turn, have asked John and I to join their family for dinner over the holidays.
 This is truly an honor and will be a first for me in Taiwan.